The Center for Stability and Development (CSD) was established by CNA to focus on the study of:

 Other study topics include:

-- Independent assessment of USG actions against al Qaeda
+- Independent assessment of USG efforts against al Qaeda

-- Assessment, monitoring, and evaluation of the Maritime Security Initiative
+- Assessment, monitoring, and evaluation of the Southeast Asia Maritime Security Initiative

 - Russian information activities in former Soviet Union states